oroinc/documentation/user/back-office/marketing/content-widgets/index.rst

 Content Widgets
 ===============

-Content widgets are snippets of structured information that you can insert into any WYSIWYG field in your application.
-WYSIWYG fields are available throughout OroCommerce; for example, in category descriptions, on edit pages of products, content blocks, and landing pages.
+Content widgets are snippets of structured information that you can insert into any WYSIWYG field in your application. :ref:`WYSIWYG fields <getting-started-wysiwyg-editor-field>` are available throughout OroCommerce; for example, in category descriptions, on edit pages of products, content blocks, and landing pages.

 There are three content widget types: